-- Press the source button for the media-store channel, or press Press HOME > More > Effects > MediaStore. - 2.
-Load the media file that you want to rename or renumber into a channel. - 3.
-Press On-Air Properties > Rename/Renumber. - 4.
-Enter the new name for the media file in the New Name field and press Accept New Name.
+- Press the source button for the media-store channel, or navigate to the menu directly (Press HOME > More > Effects > MediaStore). - 2.
+Load the media file that you want to rename or renumber into a channel. - Press On-Air Properties > Rename/Renumber. - Enter the new name for the media file in the New Name field and press Accept New Name.